 Lastly, A Flying Start gave the staff at reception centers, many who do not have a background in Early Childhood Development, tools to help young children succeed.
 In cooperation with Kinder Kunste Zentrum and UNICEF, ISSA developed Creativity Activity Cards to support and encourage creativity, play and parental involvement.

 Building Bridges - Bridging the Gap.
 Supporting wellbeing, learning, development and integration of young refugee and migrant children in Greece.

-In 2017, ISSA along with the Greek partner, EADAP, developed a report on the context in which young children in refugee camps were living and the actors who participated in their lives.
+In 2017, together with our member EADAP, we developed a report on the context in which young children in refugee camps were living and the actors who participated in their lives.
 The report included suggestions for the Early Childhood Development interventions which will benefit young refugee and migrant children through a follow-up project, Building Bridges - Bridging the Gap.
 This mapping project was carried out in 2017 with the support of the Open Society Foundation’s Early Childhood Program.